DrRoad/ellisp.github.io/elections/elections.md

 The test for any forecasting method is how it goes at predicting real life results, pretending to come from a position of ignorance.
 So I used the same method to predict the results of the 20 September 2014 election, limiting myself to data up to 20 March 2014.
 This meant repeating the house effects estimation with a smaller dataset, refitting the models, etc.  I cut a few corners, particularly on the M&#257;ori electorates where I just allocated them 50/50 to Labour or someone else; I can't realistically say what arbitrary guess I would have made three years ago, but I don't think it makes that much difference.

 Some results are shown below.
-In a real life forecast I'm sure I would have stepped in to remove the curvature in the ACT and Conservative forecasts that leads to such implausibly large upper limits; and there's something funny going on with United Future too.
-I didn't go into fixes for this for this retrospective exercise in order to minimise any subjective decisions and give the method a fair test.

 It's not too bad for a six-month out prediction.
 [In the end](http://www.elections.org.nz/news-media/new-zealand-2014-general-election-official-results), the Green party exceeded these expectations with 10.7% of the party vote, and New Zealand First got 8.7% (out performing the polls materially).
 Labour under-performed compared to this retrospective prediction, getting only 25.1% of the party vote.
 The downwards curve in intent to vote for Labour in that election cycle was only just becoming apparent six months in advance - see the chart below.
 The National Party final party vote in 2014 was 47.0%, within the prediction interval.

 <img src='/img/gam-vote-predictions-2014.svg' width='100%'>

-Most importantly, if I'd applied this method in March 2014, I would have predicted the correct overall outcome with a fair degree of confidence:
+If I'd applied this method in March 2014, I would have identified the actual results (which were, very narrowly, a National-led coalition) as the most probable outcome:
 <img src='/img/gam-final-chances-bar-2014.svg' width='100%'>

 ## Reflections